rafurr/react-material-ui-components/README.md

 **On Linux:**

  * Run this to [increase the limit](http://stackoverflow.com/questions/16748737/grunt-watch-error-waiting-fatal-error-watch-enospc) on the number of files Linux will watch.
-[Here's why](https://github.com/coryhouse/react-slingshot/issues/6).
 `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 **On Windows:**